maimond23/1.3-Assignment-Brown/README.md

 2. Used random forest to achieve an accuracy of 86%

 3. RANDOM FOREST vs. LOGISTIC REGRESSION ANALYSIS
-- Based on the Confusion Matrix, we can see that the Random Forest and
+- Based on the Classification reports, we can see that both models performed very similarly.
+However, based on the confusion matrices, we can see that because the Random forest model had greater precision and accuracy, it is the superior model.

 *The overall code is in the first file